navarrorc/jekyll-webpack/README.md

     # deployment (push to github on gh-pages branch)
     $ npm run deploy
 ```
-Then visit your gh-pages url and enjoy!
+Then visit your gh-pages url and view the site!